-090.9 ESSENTIAL COLLEGE PREP ENGLISH 9 COMP 5 Credits
+090.9 ESSENTIAL COLLEGE PREP ENGLISH 9

 Students will be introduced to the literary genres and to effective rhetorical strategies for composition.
 This course is designed to help students who need specific skill instruction in reading comprehension and writing development.
 Students will read selections in fiction, nonfiction, poetry, and The Odyssey from the ninth grade anthology; they will also read the following literary works such as: To Kill a Mockingbird, Of Mice and Men, and Early Autumn and selected scenes from the play Romeo and Juliet. or Julius Caesar.
+Students will also be introduced to the study of rhetoric in both written and visual texts.
 Students will work toward developing proficiency in writing the five-paragraph essay with an emphasis on strengthening the fundamentals of written expression.
 Throughout the year, students will work on improving vocabulary, grammar, and research skills.
 This course addresses the essentials of the 2017 English Language Arts and Literacy Framework and will prepare students for two-year colleges, technical training, military service and/or the work force.